top of page

 As we drifted further into the centennial-era blocks of Toronto, I could not help but feel like I was walking through a dreamscape that blurred both time and influence.
 Brick-and-stone facades kissed the edges of modern glass towers — a clash of history and future frozen in sunlight.

 Reflections danced off windows and puddles like they were performing for the lens of my Sony A300.
 Every step felt like a frame from a movie I did not know I was starring in.
 I love Newmarket, though the city's depths come with more revitalization through upbeat and energetic involvement.
-Summer in Toronto delivers a cinematic clarity you cannot manufacture, where vivid green leaves frame in sharp contrast against beige buildings and deep, cloudless skies.
+Toronto street photography in summer delivers a cinematic clarity you cannot manufacture, where vivid green leaves frame in sharp contrast against beige buildings and deep, cloudless skies.

 A Street Photograph depicts the Statue of Sir Adam Beck in Downtown Toronto, Ontario, Canada.

-Statue of Sir Adam Beck - Street Photography by Blake Ferguson - Toronto, Ontario
+Statue of Sir Adam Beck - Toronto Street Photography by Blake Ferguson - Ontario, Canada

 Maybe I played too much Grand Theft Auto- but the endless streets of man-made structures, urban waste and grunge-like atmospheres, I was out to capture the same.
 While consuming visuals from inspirational outlets via Instagram, a source came from street photography, cityscapes and portraiture of characters in the city, such as New York.
 Where I itched to compose- I felt uncomfortable as a hobbyist capturing street-photography portraits where strangers were the primary subject.

-A Street Photograph depicts an overview of Nathan Phillips Square in Downtown Toronto, Ontario, Canada.
+A Street Photograph displays Nathan Phillips Square in Downtown Toronto, Ontario, Canada.

-Nathan Phillips Square - Street Photography by Blake Ferguson - Toronto, Ontario
+Nathan Phillips Square - Toronto Street Photography by Blake Ferguson - Ontario, Canada

 Then there was that New York-style fries truck.
 Parked right where you would want it to be — rugged, chrome, and unapologetically planted in front of a backdrop of urban scrawl.
 I switched to monochrome instinctively, wanting to strip the moment down to form and contrast.
 Grit in the metal, sheen in the grease, and shadow play that made it feel timeless.

-A Street Photograph depicts a monochrome capture of a Fries Truck, capturing New York City from Downtown Toronto, Ontario, Canada.
+A Black and White Street Photograph of a Fries Truck, capturing New York City from Downtown Toronto, Ontario, Canada.

-New York City Fries in Monochrome - Street Photography by Blake Ferguson - Toronto, Ontario
+New York City Fries in Monochrome - Toronto Street Photography by Blake Ferguson - Ontario, Canada

 As golden hour approached, I did not want it to end.
 The Sony A300 picked up the warmth in the bricks, the cool tint of shaded alleyways, and the sun slicing through high-rises like light through stained glass.
-For the first time, I felt like I was not just capturing the city — I felt absorbed within.
+For the first time, I felt like I was not just capturing Toronto street photography, I felt absorbed within.
 I could have easily kept shooting through twilight, chasing silhouettes and glows until the city dimmed — but reality called us home.
 The train ride back to Newmarket felt quiet, like waking up from a lucid dream.
 But something was different now.

-A Street Photograph depicts the Canadian Airman's memorial among the sunset of Downtown Toronto, Ontario, Canada.
+A Street Photograph of the Canadian Airman's memorial among the sunset of Downtown Toronto, Ontario, Canada.

-Canadian Airman Memorial Statue - Street Photography by Blake Ferguson - Toronto, Ontario
+Canadian Airman Memorial Statue - Toronto Street Photography by Blake Ferguson - Ontario, Canada

-The city had imprinted itself on me through its layers, motion and its refusal to stand still.
-I rested knowing this marked the beginning of something much bigger — a lifetime of exploring, wandering, and capturing.
+The city of Toronto had imprinted itself on me through its layers, motion and its refusal to stand still.
+I rested knowing this marked the beginning of something much bigger: a lifetime of exploring, wandering, and capturing Toronto Street Photography.

-4 Fun Facts about Sankofa Square, Previously Known as Yonge-Dundas Square:
+4 Fun Facts about Sankofa Square.
+(Previously Yonge-Dundas Square)

 Branding Logo for Sankofa Square after renaming from Yonge Dundas Square in Downtown Toronto, Ontario, Canada.